-In mid-2021, a contract was approved to build new headworks and primary clarifiers to meet operational demands, the project is scheduled to be complete in mid-2023.
-In 2023, the City will plan and complete work to rehabilitate the existing digesters and upgrade solids dewatering facilities.
+In mid-2021, a contract was approved to build new headworks and primary clarifiers to meet operational demands, the project is scheduled to be complete in mid-2024.
+Moving forward, the City will plan and initiate work to rehabilitate the existing anaerobic digesters and upgrade solids dewatering facilities.

-Action Responsible Party Timeframe Cost ĺ Construct plant improvements City, consultants January-June \$6,000,000
+Action Responsible Party Timeframe Cost

+Plan and implement treatment plant City, consultants January-June \$4,000,000

+improvements